dugost/capacoa-artsdata-usermeta/README.md

 # capacoa-artsdata-usermeta

-This is a Wordpress plugin that adds additional fields of User metadata to the WP REST User API so CAPACOA member organizations can be uploaded to Artsdata.
+This is a Wordpress plugin that adds additional fields to the WP REST User API so CAPACOA member organizations can be uploaded to Artsdata.

 This plug-is for CAPACOA only.